 Some of his accolades were three Grammy Awards, 14 ACM Awards, 11 CLA Awards, and 10 American Music Awards.
 Throughout his career, he has sold over 80 million records worldwide.

 17. Terence Blanchard

-The trumpeter and composer was born and raised in New Orleans, where he met future New Orleans jazz icon Wynton Marsalis and studied at a prestigious music academy.
+The trumpeter and composer Terence Blanchard is carrying on the tradition of classical jazz musicians.
+He was born and raised in New Orleans, where he met future jazz icon Wynton Marsalis.

 18. Phil Anselmo (Pantera)

+Philip Hansen Anselmo was born in New Orleans and attended schools across Louisiana and Texas.
+He became involved in music not through classical training but through friendships.
 At age 19, Anselmo became the frontman for Pantera and secured his place in rock and roll history.

-As we’ve seen, Louisiana is one of the most musically rich states in the union, producing expert musicians of all genres–particularly in jazz, but also in rock and roll, hip hop, and metal.
+As we’ve seen, Louisiana is one of the most musically rich states in the US.
+Since time immemorial, it has produced some of the biggest names in music history.